Phil Radford: Greenpeace USA

-In 2009, at the age of 33, Radford was selected as the youngest executive director of Greenpeace.
-During his tenure at Greenpeace USA, Radford collaborated with over 100 corporations to improve their environmental practices, focusing on joint efforts to enhance sustainability and corporate responsibility., increasing the organization's net income by 80%; launching the organization's grassroots organizing and significantly growing the canvass programs; and serving as a founder of the Democracy Initiative, a coalition aiming to promote democratic participation and transparency, working across various sectors to support universal voter registration and campaign finance reform.
+In 2009, at the age of 33, Radford was promoted from grassroots director to become the youngest executive director ever of Greenpeace.
+During his tenure at Greenpeace USA, Radford collaborated with over 100 corporations to improve their environmental practices, focusing on joint efforts to enhance sustainability and corporate responsibility, increasing the organization's net income by 80%; growing the organization's grassroots and canvass programs; and serving as a founder of the Democracy Initiative.
 In September 2013, Radford announced that he would step down on April 30, 2014, once he had completed five years of service as executive director.